jacobducay/Korean-Language-Tutor/README.md

 # Korean Language Tutor GPT

 ## Project Overview
-The Korean Language Tutor is an interactive chat application powered by OpenAI's GPT (Generative Pre-trained Transformer) models, designed to assist users in practicing and enhancing their Korean language skills.
+The Korean Language Tutor is an interactive chat application powered by OpenAI's GPT, designed to assist users in practicing and enhancing their Korean language skills.
 This project integrates a custom-trained language model importing personal data from Ankiweb to simulate conversations with a virtual tutor, focusing on specific vocab and grammar that is relevant to what is being learned.